akinjide/akinjide-www/content/2015/enter-zsh.md

 -  Load custom configuration files.
 That means all aliases, environment variables and other random stuffs.
 -  Set vim as my default editor. `I love vim`, but you can switch to `emacs` or others.
 -  Set default theme for oh my zsh.
 You can set random to use different theme anytime you start your terminal.
--  Set plugins you want oh my zsh to load into you terminal.
+-  Set plugins you want oh my zsh to load into your terminal.
 -  rbenv is a Ruby version manager to maintain different Ruby version.
 Likewise, nvm, a Node version manager to maintain different NodeJS version.

 As you can see, I had to make very few changes to oh my zsh in order for it to be useful to me.